-On May 26th, 1897, Bram Stoker's classic novel Dracula was published in London.
+On May 26th, 1897, Dracula, the classic horror novel by legendary Irish writer Bram Stoker, was published in London.
 Stoker's tale of handsome, seductive Romanian nobleman and bloodthirsty vampire Count Dracula's move from Transylvania to London in search of new victims to feed on and add to his army of the undead wasn't a huge commercial success, but it was very popular with Victorian readers and critics alike.

 Readers described the book as "the most blood-curdling novel of the paralyzed century."
 In a review in the Daily Mail published on June 1st, 1897, Dracula was proclaimed a classic of Gothic horror, the critic stating that "In seeking a parallel to this weird, powerful, and horrorful story, our mind reverts to such tales as The Mysteries of Udolpho, Frankenstein, The Fall of the House of Usher ... but Dracula is even more appalling in its gloomy fascination than any one of these."